 Auckland is a place filled with incredibly diverse attractions.
-Whether you’re an avid thrill-seeker, a nature lover, or an art aficionado, New Zealand’s largest city is always ready to please.
-Here’s a quick taster with 20 must-visits everyone should add to their itineraries.
+Whether you’re an avid thrillseeker, nature lover, or an art aficionado, New Zealand’s largest city is sure to keep you captivated.
+Here are 20 must-visits that prove this point perfectly.

 The Sky Tower

 Along with being an iconic feature of Auckland’s skyline, the Sky Tower